Specnr/lockout-fabric/README.md

 - `/RemoveCustomBoard`

 ![image](https://github.com/user-attachments/assets/db80832e-41a2-4ea1-a7ac-0754b3c93b5a)

+# Random Goal Pool Customization

+You can pick and choose which goals you want the random board generator to select from.
+- The config file can be found here: `.../.minecraft/config/goal-pool.yml`
+- Set goals to 'true' to enable, 'false' to disable
+- The default values are based off the behaviour in the original mod

 # Vanilla modifications:
 - Piglin barter rates are same as in version 1.16.1 (more pearls, string etc.)